 VIP is a combination of chemotherapy drugs used to treat testicular cancer that has spread or come back.
 It is also called PEI or IPE.

-How VIP works
+How does VIP work?

 These chemotherapy drugs destroy quickly dividing cells, such as cancer cells.

-How you have VIP
+How do you have VIP?